iVS3D/iVS3D/README.md

 Check the latest release to get a build for your platform!

 Note that the CUDA builds support RTX series GPUs.
-Older models or Laptop GPUs might require building iVS3D from sources with an OpenCV and CUDA build for that specific GPU.
+Older models or Laptop GPUs might require building iVS3D from source with an OpenCV and CUDA build for that specific GPU.

-To use the included plugin for semantic segmentation you can download the models we used in our paper:
+To use the included plugin for semantic segmentation you can download our deep learning models here:
-[Link to models]
+[Link to our models]

 To use other models, they have to be in the `.onnx` format.
 In addition, the plug-in requires a file that maps the classes to specific colors.